larsgrespan/Event_Processing_System/Changestream_Implementation/README.md

    <br> Keep the terminal open in the background <br>

-5. Open a new terminal and navigate to the <br> /Changestream_Implementation/Event_generation </br> directory.
+5. Open a new terminal and navigate to the <b> /Changestream_Implementation/Event_generation </b> directory.

 6. Run following commands:
    ```sh